 - 4 large eggs

-- ¾ cup (90 g) lightly packed almond flour, whisked to remove any lumps
+- 1 cup (100g) almond flour, whisked to remove any lumps

 Instructions

-- Preheat the oven to 350˚F. Grease the bottom and sides of a 9-inch springform pan.
-Line the bottom of the pan with a round of parchment paper and grease the paper.
+- Preheat the oven to 350˚F (175˚C).
+Generously grease the bottom and sides of an 8-inch cake pan.
+Line the bottom with a round of parchment paper and grease the paper.

-- Place the chocolate in a heatproof bowl, and microwave it in 30 second intervals, stirring between each, until melted (alternatively, melt the chocolate on the stovetop in a bowl set over a pot of simmering water or in a double boiler).
-Let cool for five minutes.
+- Place the chocolate in a heatproof bowl and microwave it in 15-30 second intervals, stirring between each, until melted (alternatively, melt the chocolate on the stovetop in a bowl set over a pot of simmering water or in a double boiler).
+Let it cool for five minutes.

-- In a stand mixer with the paddle attachment, combine the eggs and sugar.
-Beat on high until light in color and doubled in volume, about 2 to 3 minutes.
+- In a stand mixer with the paddle attachment (or using hand beaters), combine the eggs and sugar.
+Beat on high until light in color and doubled in volume, about 2 to 3 minutes (this is an important step, as there are no other leavening agents in the cake).
 Mix in the salt and vanilla.
 With the machine running on medium, slowly pour in the chocolate.
-Stop and scrape down the sides, then add the almond flour.
+Stop and scrape down the sides (the batter will have speckles of chocolate, which is okay), then add the almond flour.
 Mix on low until just combined.
-Transfer the batter to the prepared pan.
-Bake for 20-22 minutes, or until the top looks dry and a toothpick inserted comes out with few damp crumbs (the toothpick shouldn’t come out clean).
+Give the batter one more fold with a rubber spatula to incorporate any flour on the sides.

 Notes